-Personally I get irritated with a book that is badly written with spelling errors.
+Personally, I get irritated with a poorly written book with spelling errors

-So, if I find those, I don’t necessarily think it is a bad, but I know it will frustrate me.
-I don’t look for perfect English, after all English is not my first language, but it needs to make grammatical sense.
+So, if I find those, I don’t necessarily think it is bad, but I know it will frustrate me.
+I don’t look for perfect English.
+After all, English is not my first language, but it needs to make grammatical sense.

 Then I look at the recipes.

 - Do the ingredients make sense, and are they listed in some logical sequence?

 - Do the steps to prepare the dish make sense?

 Do I like the idea of the recipes that are visible in the preview?
 I like simple cooking, so I like easy recipes, but I still want to see a personality or something special coming through in the dishes.

 Do the recipes include net carbs and other nutritional information?